project-reunite/reunite/README.md

 npm run cypress:run
 ```

 If the app is not running.
-The following command will start the app, run the integration tests and then stop the app.
+The following command will start the app, run the integration tests and then clean up.

 ```bash
 npm run test:integration